marianobarrios/tls-channel/README.md

 There is actually no strict need to use SSLEngine.
 The two most common alternatives are:

 - Using the [Java Native Interface](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/) (JNI) and calling OpenSSL (or other C library).
-The Tomcat project has a widely used "[native](http://tomcat.apache.org/native-doc/)" library that easies that task.
+The Tomcat project has a widely used "[native](http://tomcat.apache.org/native-doc/)" library that eases that task.
 While using native code can work, it has obvious shortcomings, specially regarding packaging, distribution, type compatibility and runtime safety.
 - "[The Legion of the Bouncy Castle](https://www.bouncycastle.org/)" has a "lightweight" TLS API that supports streaming.
 This actually works, but only in blocking mode, effectively just like using the old SSLSocket API.

 Of course, these options imply using an alternative cryptographic implementation, which may not be desired.